starfederation/datastar/sdk/clojure/doc/SSE-design-notes.md

 ### Considerations

-There is too much ground to cover for a generic API.
-Some ring adapters are partially compliant and provide us with other mechanisms than an `OutputStream`.
-Buffer pooling isn't really part of the SDK, it would mean adding a dependency to the SDK and I haven't found a ready made solution anyway.
+There is too much ground to cover for a truly generic API.
+Some ring adapters are partially compliant with the ring spec and provide us with other mechanisms than an `OutputStream` to materialize the SSE connection.
+Buffer pooling isn't really part of the SDK.
+Going that route would mean adding a dependency to the SDK and I haven't found a ready made solution anyway.

-The good news is since we separate the SDK's public API from the ring specific implementations with a protocol, a user can make adapters that fit exactly their needs.

-The SDK will provide some tools to help do this as well as sensible defaults.

 ### Current SDK implementation